BZIvanov/Bootcamps-API/README.md

 **Reason**: `tsx` provides reliable hot-reload support for modern ESM projects, works with `import.meta.url`, and supports CJS interop (createRequire).
 It avoids the runtime issues seen with `ts-node-dev`.

+### ODM Choice

+**Decision**: Use `Mongoose` instead of `Prisma` for MongoDB integration.

+**Reason**:
+Mongoose provides a mature, battle-tested ODM specifically built for MongoDB, with robust schema enforcement, middleware support, population (relation-like features), and a rich ecosystem of plugins.
+Compared to Prisma’s still-evolving MongoDB support, Mongoose offers greater stability and deeper MongoDB-specific features, making it a stronger fit for production in a MongoDB-first architecture.

 ### User Authentication Responsibilities

 **Decision**: Split responsibilities between the schema and the auth service.